mneuhaus/Famelo.Features/Readme.md

 ## Creating a new Feature

-Features are specified in a seperate Configurtion file called "Features.yaml"
+Features are specified in a seperate Configuration file called "Features.yaml"

 Here's an example: